The head of this Lebanese family firm will become president of the Chartered Institute of Arbitrators in 2017

 |Current arbitrator appointments:||40 (of which 26 are as sole or chair)|

-Nayla Comair-Obeid founded this family firm in Beirut in 1987.
-Both firm and founder have since emerged as significant factors in the development of arbitration in Lebanon and the Middle East.
+Nayla Comair-Obeid founded the firm in Beirut in 1987.
+Both firm and founder have since played a significant role in the development of arbitration in Lebanon and the Middle East.

 Who uses it?

 Clients include Middle Eastern companies and states, including Lebanon itself.

 It has also advised US and Canadian companies, albeit in court and arbitration matters with a Lebanese angle to them.